 • Pointer arithmetic across array boundaries — legal up to one-past-the-end, undefined beyond.
 The standard explicitly allows &array[5] on a 5-element array; that’s the canonical “end” pointer used in for (p = array; p != array+5; p++) loops.
 What’s undefined is dereferencing it (*p at end) or going further (array+6).

-Linked structures (linked lists, trees, graphs) live in scattered memory locations connected by pointers.
-Manipulating them means dereferencing chains of pointers, allocating new nodes via malloc, and being careful about what’s a pointer and what’s a value.
-Pointer arithmetic is also how array-based structures (dynamic arrays, heaps) move data around efficiently.
+Linked structures (linked lists, trees, graphs) live in scattered memory connected by pointers.
+Working with them means dereferencing chains of pointers, allocating new nodes via malloc, and tracking what’s a pointer vs. a value.
+Array-based structures (dynamic arrays, heaps) use pointer arithmetic to move data around.

-For C structs (the building blocks of complex data structures), see C struct.
+For C structs, see C struct.
 For runtime memory allocation, see Dynamic memory allocation.